eric-mwakazi/ku-edition/README.md

 ```

 This will:

-- Update and upgrade packages.
+✔️ Update and upgrade packages

-- Install `python3-six`.
+✔️ Install python3-six for Ansible compatibility

-- Configure DNS.
+✔️ Configure DNS settings

-- Set the hostname.
+✔️ Sets the hostname

-- Install and start UFW, allowing SSH, HTTP, and HTTPS.
+✔️ Install and configure UFW firewall

-- Install and start NGINX.
+✔️ Install and start Nginx

-- Deploy the custom welcome page.
+✔️ Deploy a welcome page

-- Reboot the instance gracefully.
+✔️ Reboot the instance

 ## Verification
 After the playbook runs successfully, you can verify: